scriptnull/vishnubharathi.codes/source/_posts/badger-with-meta.md

 The solution is to serialize the data using a format that both the services could understand.
 (In our example, we could convert user data into a JSON string and store it in DB.
 This will enable us to read the data from any programming language that could deserialize JSON)

-So, it is kind of obvious that when storing a key-value data, the general use-case is to store it in some kind of format and _we need a way to store in which format a data is stored_.
+So, it is kind of obvious that when storing key-value data, the general use-case is to store it in some kind of format, and _we need a way to store in which format a data is stored_.
 This will help the readers of the value to use appropriate deserializer to retrieve the information.

 This is where we could take advantage of `WithMeta` - to store which serialization format is being used while writing the key-value data.